 : a SaaP.
 Could be a either a custom system or finished Off the Shelf (OTS) product.

-Interface : may be a User Interface (Graphical (GUI) or Textual (TUI)) for use by System Users, or Application Programming Interfaces (API) for use by third party service consumers to submit Operation Requests within a Session.
+Interface : may be a user Interface (Graphical (GUI) or Textual (TUI)) for use by system users, or Application Programming Interfaces (API) for use by third party service consumers to submit Operation Requests within a Session.
 See View.

 International Institute of Business Analysis (IIBA)